35-Year-Old Second Baseman – Detroit Tigers

 Omar Infante Contract Information:

-Agreed to a minor league contract with the Braves in June of 2016.
+Signed a minor league contract with the Tigers in December of 2016 that includes an invite to spring training.

 To instantly reveal our fantasy analysis of every player – including Omar Infante – simply subscribe now.